DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

-dynamic can be hard to see, and the apparently common-sense insistence that technologies develop autonomously, as it were, continually urges us to reject the idea that technologies might be in part or even largely social constructions, even when the technologies themselves, as we see in so much promotion of computational devices and methods today, are advertised as having socially beneficial effects.
+dynamic can be hard to see, and the apparently common-sense insistence that technologies develop autonomously, as it were, continually urges us to reject the idea that technologies might be in part or even largely social constructions.
+This is the case even when the technologies themselves, as we see in so much promotion of computational devices and methods today, are advertised as having socially beneficial effects.
 Technologies are neutral, this view seems to suggests, when human beings use them for